dakata1337/Cybernaut/README.md

 7. Open Visual Studio and build the bot.
 8. To start the bot you can use the built in debugger in VS or run it from the executable.

-NOTE: The first time you start the bot will create a config file which you need to edit.
-In order for the bot to work.
+NOTE: The first time you start the bot will create a config file which you need to edit in order for the bot to work.
 ---

 ## Commands